 WordPress Web Site Maintenance Plan

-Your Computer Lady has most of its clients on a WP Maintenance plan.
-What began a few years ago as semi-annual software updates and monthly full backups of clients’ web sites is no longer sufficient.
+Your Computer Lady has most of its clients on some type of maintenance plan.
+What began a few years ago as semi-annual software updates and monthly full backups of clients’ websites is no longer sufficient.